Is your protein routine in a bit of a rut?

 For people suffering from chronic kidney disease (CKD), you may need to change what you eat – especially when it comes to proteins.
 It’s best to work with a registered dietitian to develop a meal plan that includes foods that you enjoy eating while maintaining your kidney health.
 When your body uses protein, it produces waste.
 Your kidneys remove this waste.
 Eating more protein than you need may make your kidneys work harder.

-More from our magazine: Transforming Fennel
+More from our magazine: Vegetable-Stuffed Flank Steak

 Recipe search by popular protein foods: chicken, beef, pork, shrimp, nuts, eggs, seafood, salmon, turkey.